inveniosoftware/docs-invenio-rdm/docs/develop/topics/validation.md

 date like ``2021-12-25`` may be *syntactically* correct, but may be *semantically* wrong if it is supposed to represent a start date in the future.
-The date ``2021-12-25`` may be **semantically** correct but we may anyway be unable to comply if e.g. its a delivery date and we don't deliver on Christmas day (example of pragmatics).
+The date ``2021-12-25`` may be **semantically** correct but we may anyway be unable to comply if e.g. it's a delivery date and we don't deliver on Christmas day (example of pragmatics).
 Pragmatics is often a core part of your business rules.